-Scottish Word: Sharrow.
+Scottish Word: Dunkle.

 C’mon Elsa yer findin them big white gowans sharrow I ken, and thiv grown raff, so tak this yett here tae my better meadow.
 Ah ken weel massel what they taste like, mha partner adds them … Continue reading Sharrow.